Murder trial for Andre McDonald, who's accused of killing his wife, finally set - NewsBreak

 SAN ANTONIO - A man is in custody after he allegedly opened fire on a group of bikers, hitting two outside a Northeast Side bar.
 Keith Lamane Henley, 45, was arrested on Tuesday and charged with two counts of aggravated assault with a deadly weapon.
 The shooting happened on May...

-Man injured by knife-wielding attacker while walking back from store on East Side
+Man slashed in the face while walking back to hotel from East Side store

 SAN ANTONIO - A man was sent to a hospital after being cut in the face by another man with a knife on the East Side.
 The incident happened just after 10 p.m.
 Thursday along Interstate 35 North near Splashtown Drive.
 Police said the victim was walking back to his...